gravitational/teleport/docs/4.3/aws_oss_guide.md

 ## Accessing EKS using Teleport

 In this section, we will set Kubernetes RBAC permissions needed by Teleport and configure the EC2 instance running Teleport to map to those permissions.
 This guide is based on an original post from AWS Open Source Blog - [Authenticating to EKS Using GitHub Credentials with Teleport](https://aws.amazon.com/blogs/opensource/authenticating-eks-github-credentials-teleport/) but will be updated with latest Teleport version & best practices.

 ### Prerequisites
 You’ll need a functioning EKS cluster, we recommend version 1.16.
-If you’re unfamiliar with creating an EKS cluster, view [AWS EKS getting started guide](https://aws.amazon.com/eks/getting-started/ ).
+If you’re unfamiliar with creating an EKS cluster, view [AWS EKS getting started guide](https://aws.amazon.com/eks/getting-started/).

 - EKS Version: The below guide has been tested with [Kubernetes 1.16](https://docs.aws.amazon.com/eks/latest/userguide/kubernetes-versions.html)
 - [`eksctl`](https://eksctl.io).
 Make sure you have eksctl version 0.22.0.
-- [`jq`](https://stedolan.github.io/jq/) installed on you  local machine.
+- [`jq`](https://stedolan.github.io/jq/) installed on your local machine.
 - An AWS Account with Root Access

 ### Create cluster role and role binding
-The first step is to create a cluster role and role binding that will allow the Teleport EC2 instance to relay user requests to the Kubernetes API
+The first step is to create a cluster role and role binding that will allow the Teleport EC2 instance to relay user requests to the Kubernetes API.

 The below command is ran on a machine with `kubectl` access to the cluster.